 The Threshing Floor as a Symbol of Creation and Manifestation

-The Threshing Floor in the Context of the Pillars of Solomon's Temple
+The Threshing Floor in the Context of Solomon’s Temple

 Conclusion: The Threshing Floor and the Law of Assumption

-In Neville Goddard's framework, the threshing floor symbolises the refinement and purification of our thoughts, beliefs, and assumptions.
-It is the space where the subconscious is cleansed of negative or limiting ideas, allowing the conscious mind to plant the seed of the wish fulfilled.
-Once the subconscious accepts the assumption, the manifestation begins.
+For Neville Goddard, the threshing floor is a symbol of refining and purifying our thoughts and beliefs.
+It is where the imaginative mind is cleansed of doubts and limiting ideas so the conscious “I AM” can plant the seed of the wish fulfilled.

 Comments